The PMO Global Awards is an annual initiative hosted by PMO Global Alliance in a partnership with Wellingtone Project Management.

 The countries in each region (16 per region) are selected considering the following criteria:

-The first round matches schedule is defined from a draw made by the Organizing Committee.
+The groups and the matches schedule are defined from a draw made by the Organizing Committee.
 See the complete match schedule at www.pmoawards.org home page.

 The members of the Organizing Committee work voluntarily and are selected from among the members of the PMO Global Alliance community.